 The pam_wheel PAM module is used to enforce the so-called wheel group.
-By default it permits root access to the system if the applicant user is a member of the wheel group.
+By default it permits access to the target user if the applicant user is a member of the wheel group.
 If no group with this name exist, the module is using the group with the group-ID 0.

 Print debug information.

 Reverse the sense of the auth operation: if the user